 The Artisan is located in the heart of the Dallas Arts District at the KPMG Plaza at Hall Arts.
 Our

-market-style restaurant offers a stylish and fun environment where guests can enjoy fresh, locally sourced foods prepared on-site daily by our incredible culinary team.
+the market-style restaurant offers a stylish and fun environment where guests can enjoy fresh, locally sourced foods prepared on-site daily by our incredible culinary team.

 The Terrace Bar is the perfect setting to enjoy handcrafted cocktails, premium wines, and local craft beers with an incredible view of the beautiful Dallas Arts District.